nomilous/ipso/README.md

 `npm install ipso` 0.0.21 [license](./license)

-Injection Decorator, for mocking and stubbing, with [Mocha](https://github.com/visionmedia/mocha)
+* Injection Decorator, for mocking and stubbing, with [Mocha](https://github.com/visionmedia/mocha)
+* Now also a [modulename aliasing bridge](README.components.md), for using [components](https://github.com/component/component), serverside

 Almost all examples in [coffee-script](http://coffeescript.org/).